ghj1222/OfflineJudgeHacker/README.md

 This repo allows you to AC in cena, lemon, etc...

-This project is being developed.
+This project is undering development

 I may stop developing of this project because of various reasons.